Thursday, November 26, 2009

 1) It eliminates private ballots

 Under the existing law today, workers have a chance to vote for or against unionization in a private-ballot election that is federally supervised.
-Under Card Check, if more than 50% of workers at a facility sign a card, the government would have to certify the union, and
+Under Card Check, if more than 50% of workers at a facility sign a card, the government would have to certify the union, and a private ballot election would be prohibited--even if workers want one.

 2) Card Check could put govt. regulators in charge of private business decisions